 Providing secrets to Prancer

-- Put secrets in the configuration files
+- Secrets in the configuration file

 - Provide the secret manually at run-time in an interactive session